Users will love you for itInnerview: Help the world make progress

 What is User Research Baseline Data?

 User Research Baseline Data refers to the initial set of data collected about users' behaviors, attitudes, and experiences before any changes or interventions are made to a product or service.
-This data serves as a reference point to measure the impact of design improvements or new features over time.
+It serves as a reference point to measure the impact of design improvements or new features in user research.

-Synonyms: Initial User Data, Baseline User Metrics, User Experience Baseline Data, Pre-Change User Data
+Synonyms: Initial User Data, User Baseline Metrics, Pre-Change User Data, User Research Starting Data

 question mark